omni-compiler/omni-compiler/INSTALL.md

  * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel openmpi-devel libxml2-devel byacc make perl

 ## For local-view operations (coarray, post/wait, lock/unlock)
- * On the K computer or FX10, the Omni compiler automatically uses Fujitsu RDMA.
+ * On the K computer or FX10 or FX100, the Omni compiler automatically uses Fujitsu RDMA.
  * On the other system, please install GASNet (http://gasnet.lbl.gov) before installing the Omni compiler.

 ## For Omni OpenACC compiler